Grab FREE Ebook on Getting the First 1K Visits To Your Website

 Keyword Research Tools.
-These are tools that help you get the statistical information about the keywords you are searching for.
-There are a lot of free and paid keyword tools which you can use such as Uber suggest, SEM Rush, Keyword io, and many more.
+These tools help you get statistical information about the keywords you are searching for.
+There are a lot of free and paid keyword tools which you can use, such as Uber suggest, SEM Rush, Keyword io, and many more.

 For a beginner.
-The free versions of these tools will be more than enough and will help you get the necessary data you need while doing keyword research.
+The free versions of these tools will be more than enough and help you get the necessary data while doing keyword research.

-You can also use Google’s keyword planner, which is also just as effective in making keyword research.
+You can also use Google’s keyword planner, which is just as effective in keyword research.